pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

   - $( package "my-package" )
 ```

+#### Reproducible builds and `.gitignore`

+`kiln carvel bake`/`upload`/`publish` regenerate `.boshrelease/` and `.carvel-tile/` on every run, and also write into `./releases` (default `--releases-directory`, used both for the tile's own additional_releases dependencies and for any plain BOSH releases the tile also carries) — then read the tile source repo's git commit/dirty status to stamp `commit_hash`/`uncommitted_changes` into the BOSH release manifest. **Your tile repo's `.gitignore` must exclude `.boshrelease`, `.carvel-tile`, and `releases`** — otherwise `git status` sees these regenerated paths as untracked changes, and every bake reports `uncommitted_changes: true` even when your actual tracked source is clean at that commit.
+This matters even more for teams mixing a carvel tile's own BOSH release with other plain `additional_releases` — both land in the same `./releases` directory.
+See [.gitignore](#gitignore) below.

+`Kilnfile.lock` is the one file you must *not* ignore — `kiln carvel upload` writes it after
+baking, so it is the command's own output as well as your committed input.
+Commit it before you
+run `upload` again: on a clean tree the release records `uncommitted_changes: false`, but a
+second back-to-back run sees the freshly written (still untracked) `Kilnfile.lock`, records
+`uncommitted_changes: true`, and PUTs a different tarball over the same Artifactory path.
+CI is
+unaffected — a fresh checkout is always clean — but local iteration will silently replace the
+artifact from your previous run.

+To make the generated BOSH release tarball byte-identical across build hosts, kiln re-packs it and every nested `jobs/`, `packages/`, `compiled_packages/`, and `license.tgz` blob with fixed timestamps, ownership, and permission bits.
+The re-pack streams through `.carvel-tile/releases/` on your build workspace's filesystem — **budget roughly 3-4x the release tarball's size in free disk space there**, not in `$TMPDIR`.
+For a tile carrying a multi-gigabyte `bundle.tar` that is a real CI-runner sizing requirement.

+Reproducibility still depends on inputs kiln cannot normalize, so a rebuild must match the original on all of: the same kiln version, the same `bosh` CLI version, a byte-identical `bundle.tar`, the same git commit *and* dirty state (built from a real git working copy, not an exported source archive), the same tile source content including file executable bits, the same BOSH release name, and the same product version.
+Timestamps, umask, uid/gid, timezone, tar member ordering, temp-directory paths, and PAX/xattr metadata no longer matter.

+The release version is derived from the release's *content*, not from the git commit, so a
+commit that changes nothing kiln feeds into the release still produces the same version while
+`commit_hash` in `release.MF` changes — different bytes under the same version, with no error.
+For example, two builds of identical tile source at different commits both produce
+`0.1.1+3999e3ca9b16` with release tarballs differing only in `commit_hash`. `kiln carvel upload`
+PUTs to a version-derived Artifactory path, so the second build silently overwrites the first,
+and anything holding the old checksum (a bake record, a `Kilnfile.lock`) will no longer verify.
+Treat a published release version as immutable: if you need to rebuild at a new commit, bump the
+product version too.

+The `bosh` CLI version matters more than it looks: `release.MF` has gained fields across releases (`no_compression` arrived after 7.5), so two hosts running different `bosh` versions produce **different release bytes under the same release version**, with no error.
+Pin `bosh` alongside kiln in your build image, and check the `BOSH CLI:` line kiln prints during the bake if two builds ever disagree.
+On macOS specifically, use `bosh` 7.5 or newer — older CLIs embed AppleDouble (`._*`) sidecar files in the release tarball that Linux builds never produce.

 ## <a id="bosh-release-tarballs"></a> Managing BOSH Release Tarballs

 `kiln fetch` downloads BOSH Release Tarballs from any of the following "sources"